bhavyasr001/AI-FitPlan/README.md

 # 🔐 Authentication System

-Sign In & Sign Up Implementation
+# Sign In & Sign Up Implementation

 The application features a comprehensive authentication system with dual functionality:

 Sign In Process

-Email/Password Authentication: Users can sign in using their registered email and password.
+Email/Password Authentication: Users can sign in using their registered email and password

-Password Verification: Secure password checking using hashed passwords stored in database.
+Password Verification: Secure password checking using hashed passwords stored in database

-JWT Token Generation: Upon successful authentication, a JWT token is created and stored in session.
+JWT Token Generation: Upon successful authentication, a JWT token is created and stored in session

-Session Management: User authentication state is maintained throughout the session.
+Session Management: User authentication state is maintained throughout the session

 Sign Up Process